CyptumInc/ATLauncher-Cyrptum/README2.md

-this is a custom fork of the ATLauncher.
+# Cyrptum Launcher

-it will be dubed "Cyrptum Launcher
+this is a custom fork of the ATLauncher. it will be dubed "Cyrptum Launcher

 Development has started